Kandalos/appdy-references/docs/java-app-agent.md

 ## Install Java Agent (STANDARD)

+### Prequisites:
+  - Make sure your application server can communicate with controller and the database by opening the ports 8090 and 1433 (could be varied)

 ### 1. Unzip and Copy
 Unzip the app agent content and copy all the agent files to `/opt/appdynamics/appagent`.
 You can use **WinSCP** or a simple **SCP** command to move the file to your server: